ligolang/ligo/gitlab-pages/docs/intro/upgrade-v2.md

 - It converts `do` blocks into `(() => {})` lambdas.
 In this case, sometimes you must manually add variables to the scope of the lambda, as described below.

+- It updates the syntax of imports to use the `import` keyword instead of the `#import` preprocessor directive, as described in [Imports](#imports).

 - The tool may change line breaks where they do not affect the syntax.

-TODO describe changes to import syntax made.

 ### Converting namespaces to classes